Zachatoo/obsidian-inbox/README.md

 ```

 then you should set your inbox base contents to match.
 That way, you will only be notified if there's additional contents besides the heading.

+### Inbox notice duration

+Duration to show Notice when there is data to process, in milliseconds.
+Set to 0 for infinite duration.
+Clear to use global default Notice duration.